aLifveForms/Online_AI_Gallery/README.md

 Based on [3D Face Reconstruction from a Single Image library](https://github.com/AaronJackson/vrn) we used the [demo](https://vrn.aaronsplace.co.uk/index.php) of this library. more info you can read the [project website](https://aaronsplace.co.uk/papers/jackson2017recon/)

 Coming soon ....

+# Voice
+Instead of using our voices, we will use various methods to clone them, convert text to speech, or generate songs for video recording.

+### Voice Clone
+Using [Google Colab](https://colab.research.google.com/drive/1qF4hjMsFPl-fLFhy3q0q5LLSgksNhIvT?usp=sharing) for Cloning voice.

+Please Note : Before run all the commands on the Google colab, prepare an audio of your voice upload it to the colab, change the file name "trump10.wav" to your audio file name & change the text in the 6th cell to the text you wanted the voice to say it.

+### Voice Machine Generated
+Coming Soon!

+### Song
+Coming Soon!

 # Animate